pytorch/pytorch/docs/source/special.rst

 A special function is a mathematical function that frequently arises in the solutions of classical problems in fields like geometry, mathematical analysis, or probability theory.
-PyTorch aims to provide practical closed-form solutions for a broad and deep set of special functions.
+PyTorch provides practical closed-form solutions for a broad and deep set of special functions.

 .. automodule:: torch.special
 .. currentmodule:: torch.special